Ritikajain18/Digit-Recognizer/README.md

 This is an implementation of a convolutional neural network for recognizing hand written digits using the MNIST dataset.
 This model attains a validation accuracy of about 99.6% is obtained after training for 20 epochs.

 # Requirements
-Python 3
+Python 3,
-Tensorflow
+Tensorflow,
-Keras
+Keras,
-numpy
+numpy,
-matplotlib
+matplotlib,
 pandas

 # Dataset